mojotech/json-type-validation/docs/classes/_decoder_.decoder.md

 ▸ **object**A(decoders: *[DecoderObject](../modules/_decoder_.md#decoderobject)<`A`>*): [Decoder](_decoder_.decoder.md)<`A`>

 An higher-order decoder that runs decoders on specified fields of an object, and returns a new object with those fields.
-If `object` is called with no arguments, then the outer object part of the json is validated but not the contents, typing the result as a dictionary where all keys have a value of type `any`.
+If `object` is called with no arguments, then the outer object part of the json is validated but not the contents, typing the result as a dictionary where all keys have a value of type `unknown`.

 The `optional` and `constant` decoders are particularly useful for decoding objects that match typescript interfaces.